 - Standardized evening class times reduce class scheduling overlaps and in number of classroom facilities required allowing for reduced energy consumption in academic buildings.

 - Expands standard class time options for course offerings to maximize registration opportunities for both traditional and non-traditional students in both daytime and evening sessions.

 - Raises university classroom utilization efficiencies for continued enrollment increases.

 - 7:30 a.m.
 MWF class time slot was identified with 10% utilization of the university classroom capacity.
 Time slot remains available by departmental request.

 - 8:30 a.m.
 MWF is the official start time across all university classrooms.

 - 11 of 15 MWF classroom size categories (14–400) or 73% make greater usage of available classrooms when compared to the old class time structure.

-- TTh class start times will now begin on either the hour or half-hour by increasing TTh class pass times to 15 minutes.
+- TTh class start times begin on either the hour or half-hour by increasing TTh class pass times to 15 minutes.
 In doing so, provides more intuitive class schedules for students and faculty.